Duty to Consult

 Historic Saugeen Métis (HSM) are among the Indigenous peoples who have lived in, cared for and relied on the traditional Saugeen territory for generations.
-It is the responsibility of the current HSM Council to ensure a sustainable environment for current and future Métis families claiming Section 35, Canada Constitution Act (1982) aboriginal rights in the traditional Métis Saugeen territory.
-The HSM Lands, Resources, and Consultation Department supports the policies of HSM Council by advising and assisting development proponents with their duty-to- consult about projects occurring within Métis Saugeen territory.
+It is the responsibility of the current HSM Council to ensure a sustainable environment and protection of cultural resources for current and future Métis families claiming Section 35, Canada Constitution Act (1982) aboriginal rights in the traditional Métis Saugeen territory.
+The HSM Lands, Resources, and Consultation Department supports the policies of HSM Council by advising and assisting development proponents with their duty-to-consult about projects occurring within Historic Saugeen Métis region.

 Consultation and Engagement

-We have recently refined our procedures for consultation and engagement where Métis interests and/or rights may be affected by proposed developments on land or water within our traditional territory.
+Lands and Resources consults with proponents where Métis interests and/or rights may be affected by proposed developments on land or water within our traditional territory.
 In particular, we review Archaeological Assessment, Built Heritage Resources, Cultural Heritage Resources, and Environmental Assessment Reports on proposed developments to ascertain the impacts on our Métis Community.

 Engagement Plan and Log